-where we have assumed that the Hamiltonians for metal and interface parts are the same as those of antiferromagnets.
+where we have assumed that the Hamiltonians for the metal and the interface are the same as those of antiferromagnets.

 In Fig.~\ref{FIG:Comparison}, we quantitatively compare the value of the tunneling spin currents in an antiferromagnet [Eqs.~(\ref{SSE-TunnelingSpinCurrent-NeelPhase}) and (\ref{SSE-TunnelingSpinCurrent-CantedPhase})] and a ferromagnet [Eq.~(\ref{SSE-SpinCurrent-Ferromagnet})].
-We have set $S=1$, $J=1$, and $N=N'$ in ferro and antiferromagnets.
-And we have supposed that values of $D$, $J_{\textrm{sd}}$, and $N_{\textrm{int}}$ in the antiferromagnet are the same as those in the ferromagnet.
-Figure~\ref{FIG:Comparison} shows that (i) the magnitude of the spin current in antiferromagnet can approach to the same order as that in ferromagnet in an intermediate temperature range $k_{\rm B}T\sim J$ and (ii) the former can be larger than that of ferromagnet in a low temperature range $k_{\rm B}T\ll J$.
-In several experiments of SSEs~\cite{Uchida2010,Kikkawa2015,Seki2015,Wu2016,Li2020a} for ferromagnetic and antiferromagnetic insulators, the measured SSE voltages are usually the order of micro volts.
-Therefore, we can conclude that the computed spin current for antiferromagnets is sufficiently reliable in a semi quantitative level.
+We have set $S=1$, $|J|=1$, and $N=N'$ in the ferromagnet and the antiferromagnet.
+We have also supposed that values of $D$, $J_{\textrm{sd}}$, and $N_{\textrm{int}}$ in the antiferromagnet are the same as those in the ferromagnet.
+Figure~\ref{FIG:Comparison} shows that (i) the magnitude of the spin current in the antiferromagnet approaches the same order as that in the ferromagnet in an intermediate-temperature range $k_{\rm B}T\sim |J|$, and (ii) the former is larger than that of the ferromagnet in a low-temperature range $k_{\rm B}T\ll |J|$.
+In several SSE experiments~\cite{Uchida2010,Kikkawa2015,Seki2015,Wu2016,Li2020a} on ferromagnetic and antiferromagnetic insulators, the measured SSE voltages have been usually on the order of micro volts.
+Therefore, we can conclude that the computed spin current for antiferromagnets is sufficiently reliable on a semi-quantitative level.
 The study in Ref.~\cite{Hirobe2017d} has also performed a similar comparison between spin currents in SSEs for a ferromagnet and an antiferromagnetic spin-$1/2$ chain.
-It concludes that the spinon spin current in the spin-$1/2$ chain is $10^{-3}\sim 10^{-4}$ order of magnitude smaller than that in ferromagnets, and this result is in good agreement with the experimental result.
-These experimental and theoretical works imply that the microscopic formalism for the tunneling current~\cite{Jauho1994} correctly captures some essential features of the spin currents in SSEs (especially, their magnetic-field dependence) for different sorts of magnets.
+It concludes that the spinon spin current in the spin-$1/2$ chain is $10^{-3}\sim 10^{-4}$ order of magnitude smaller than that in ferromagnets, which agrees well with the experimental result.
+These experimental and theoretical works imply that the microscopic formalism for the tunneling current~\cite{Jauho1994} correctly captures some essential features of the spin currents in SSEs (especially their magnetic-field dependence) for different types of magnets.